unic/commerce-gradle-plugins/README-hybrisantwrapper.md

-# Hybris Toolkit: hybrisantwrapper
+# Hybris Toolkit: Hybris Ant Wrapper

 ## Goal
 This plugin aims at providing the most important tasks for setting up, configuring and building a hybris installation, in order to get it running locally or in a CI environment and package it for deployment.

-## Prerequsites
+## Prerequisites
 This plugin requires access to a hybris distribution zip in a Maven repository (e.g. Nexus).

 ## Configuration